real-hive/BADASS/README.md

 # BADASS: Big Automated Drums And Stuff System
 **BADASS** is a pipeline designed to automate large parts of the authoring process for instrument-based rhythm games, starting with drums.
 It takes raw audio stems and converts them into game-ready MIDI maps (`PART DRUMS`) using a combination of Lua scripts and custom JSFX plugins.

-Requirements:
-- Cockos Reaper 7 (or any version supporting Lua and the plug-ins used)
-- Python 2.7+

-It's split in different scripts and sections that represent steps in the automation process.

 ## 📋 Prerequisites

 * **Software:** Cockos Reaper 7 (or any version supporting Lua and the required plugins).